As someone who likes to run for miles, I understand the importance of supplements and proper nutrition to enhance performance.

-Protein is sometimes neglected by endurance athletes because its primary role is muscle-building and recovery rather than energy provision.
+Endurance athletes sometimes neglect protein because its primary role is muscle-building and recovery rather than energy provision.
 But protein is crucial precisely because it participates in muscle recovery!

 The ACSM, DC, and AND recommend that endurance athletes consume 1.2-2 grams of protein per kilogram of body weight per day.
 Endurance athletes are generally recommended to consume protein in the lower range (1.2 g/kg/day).

 Most people ingest sufficient amounts of protein with meat and other foods.
-For some endurance athletes though, the protein supply of regular food may be inadequate, which forces them to resort to supplements.
+For some endurance athletes, though, regular food’s protein supply may be inadequate, which forces them to resort to supplements.